 Covid-19 Information & Advice

-Please also see our Home page for Latest News published which includes some of our earlier communications and our Home Learning information pack.
+Please see our Home page for latest news published, which includes some of our earlier communications, and our Home Learning section, under the Parents tab, for more information.
 Stay safe!

 The information below has been provided directly to us from www.gov.uk

 Click here for further advice on: What you need to do

 Try to keep your distance from other people outside your bubble at all times

 Wash your hands as soon as you get home and whenever possible